 CW: 300 W output at 1 - 15 W input,

 SSB: 550 W output at 2 - 20 W input.

-Daniel, did test on my request, this HLA 300 transistor amplifier, an all-band/all-mode type which runs at 12 - 14 V/40 A. His practical test-results, in my opinion, do seem of importance to others too.
+On my request PH4U/DC2DC tested his HLA 300 transistor amplifier, an all-band/all-mode type which runs at 12 - 14 V/45 A. His practical test-results, is in my opinion informative for other hams.

-In contrast with many similar products, which are lacking any exit filtering (low pass filters), this amplifier has 6 low pass filters installed, covering 9 HF bands.
+In contrast with many similar products, which are lacking of some filmtering, this amplifier has 6 low pass filters (LPF's)installed, covering 9 HF bands.

 4 × SD1446.

 SPS-9600, 13.8 V (switching PS, 0.8-15.4 V/60 A).

 Daiwa CN-101L, 1.8-150 MHz 15/150/1500 Watt.